c2corg/browserslist-update-action/README.md

 ## v2 vs v1

-`v1` uses command `npx browserslist@latest --update-db` which is now deprecated and to be removed in a future major `browserslist` release.
-It should be dropped in favor of `v2` which uses new command `npx update-browserslist-db@latest`.
+`v1` uses command `browserslist@latest --update-db` which is now deprecated and to be removed in a future major `browserslist` release.
+It should be dropped in favor of `v2` which uses new command `update-browserslist-db@latest`.

 :warning: v2 requires at least Node 15 (`npm` 6).
 Stick to `v1` otherwise.